abdulnizam/readme/Javascript/README.md

     ✓ should handle setList (1 ms)
     ✓ should handle setCitations
     ✓ should handle addVersionToList
-    ✕ should handle addContentToMultiItemList (1 ms)
+    ✕ should handle addContentToMultiItemList (2 ms)
     ✕ should handle removeContentFromMultiItemList (1 ms)
     ✓ should handle addRestyleToList (1 ms)
     ✓ should handle removeRestyleFromList
     ✓ should handle setEditedContent (1 ms)
-    ✓ should handle setEditContextListSelectedVersion (1 ms)
+    ✓ should handle setEditContextListSelectedVersion
     ✓ should handle addNewListItem
     ✓ should handle setReviewIndex
-    ✓ should handle resetReviewIndex (1 ms)
+    ✓ should handle resetReviewIndex
     ✓ should handle resetAllGeneratedContent
     ✓ should handle setReviewHeader (1 ms)